1. Create a VM

 Basic usage

-Parallaize is built around a simple loop: launch a VM, pretend it's the year of the linux desktop, configure it exactly how you want, then either save it as a reusable template or clone it directly into as many workspaces as you need.
+Parallaize is built around a simple loop: launch a VM, pretend it's the year of the Linux desktop, configure it exactly how you want, then either save it as a reusable template or clone it directly into as many workspaces as you need.

 Install tools, pull repositories, set up services, and shape the machine until it matches the environment you want operators or agents to use.